AngeloJacobo/UberDDR4/projects/axku3_linux/README.md

 ./uberddr4.sh console --port COM6
 ```

-If you prepared the payload before the RV32 last-page fix or the built-in
-banner update, first run `./uberddr4.sh payload`.
-This refreshes the
-initramfs and device tree without synthesis or routing.
-Boot rejects a device
-tree missing the last-page reservation before programming; an older payload
-with that reservation can still boot but will lack `uber-banner`.

 Run the console command only after boot finishes.
 Boot programs the FPGA,
 checks RAM, uploads and verifies the Linux images, then runs userspace checks.
 A complete run took about **six minutes** on the test laptop.
 Success ends
 with `HARDWARE_TRIALS_PASS=1`.

-The default uploader sends 251-byte packets with one packet outstanding.
-The
-BIOS can report a timeout after 250 ms of idle time, so a host pause can leave
-an old timeout reply ahead of the next packet acknowledgement.
-The host handles
-this with a bounded wait for a positive acknowledgement and records recoveries
-in the trial's `.sfl.json` trace.
-A timeout alone never counts as success;
-CRC errors, missing acknowledgements and full-image CRC mismatches still fail
-or enter the existing bounded retry path.
-If an older runner prints `Retrying
-with length 64`, let that attempt finish before starting another command.

 In the console, press Enter.
 At `buildroot login:`, enter `root` (no password).
 If already logged in, expect `root@buildroot:~#`.
 Try: